Skip to main content

 Extract from Interview with Cynthia Bell, interviewer Queenie Rawinia Hyland, recorded 4 November 1991, part of the Women in World War II oral history project by Gaylene Preston Productions.

-From the collections of the Alexander Turnbull Library Oral History Centre, OHInt-0060-01.
+From the Alexander Turnbull Library Oral History and Sound collection, OHInt-0060-01.
 All rights reserved.
 Permission of the Library and Gaylene Preston must be obtained before any re-use of this sound file